scottroot/scottstock/README.md

 Yahoo stock data and analysis in R

 # Purpose
-Get Yahoo stock data into a dataframe in R more quickly and easily Yahoo stock data wrapper of BatchGetSymbols for students like me
+Get Yahoo stock data into a dataframe in R more quickly and easily for students

 # Usage
 scottstock(ticker, frequency, start_date, end_date)